Dilyorbek/reso_tdd/README.md

 Unit& Widget testing included
 ## Getting Started

-Followed this tutorial which will coverr Unit Testing https://lnkd.in/esRKsy7
+Followed this tutorial which will cover Unit Testing https://lnkd.in/esRKsy7

 Additionally Widget tests added by me :)